marebito/KindleCleaner/README.md

-# KindleCleaner --- The Best Tool for Cleaning Kindle Residues
+# KindleCleaner --- The Best Tool for Cleaning Kindle Residues.
 ---

 ## Use